monimiller/space-quest-league-trino/trino-minio/README.md

-# Hive connector over MinIO file storage
+# Space Quest League Challenge Instructions

 ## Introduction
-If you are new to Trino or Presto®, I recommend that you check out the following blog to get a sense for the Hive connector architecture.
-[A gentle introduction to the Hive connector](https://trino.io/blog/2020/10/20/intro-to-hive-connector.html)
+For the purpose of these SQL Challenges, we will be uploading some ORC files to minIO and using the Trino CLI to query them.
+If you are new to Trino or Presto®, I recommend that you check out the following blog to get a sense for the Hive connector architecture [A gentle introduction to the Hive connector](https://trino.io/blog/2020/10/20/intro-to-hive-connector.html) and look deeper at the [trino-getting-started repo](https://github.com/bitsondatadev/trino-getting-started).

 ## Goals
 In this tutorial, you will: